 Estimates of emissions from the land sector vary among sources and by year.
-According to the IPCC, Agriculture, Forestry and Other Land Use (AFOLU) activities accounted for 23% of total net anthropogenic emissions of GHGs from 2007-2016.
-In 2016, however, agriculture contributed 11.8% of global GHG emissions, while land use change and forestry were responsible for 6.5%.
-Further, EDF analysis suggests that CO2 emissions from gross tropical forest loss alone might be as high as 15 to 21% of global CO2 emissions.
+According to the IPCC, Agriculture, Forestry and Other Land Use (AFOLU) activities accounted for 23 percent of total net anthropogenic emissions of greenhouse gases from 2007-2016.316 In 2016, however, agriculture contributed 11.8 percent of global greenhouse gas emissions, while land use change and forestry were responsible for 6.5 percent.317 Further, EDF analysis suggests that carbon dioxide emissions from gross tropical forest loss alone might be as high as 15 to 21 percent of global carbon dioxide emissions.

 While land-based activities can contribute to climate change, landscapes can also act as carbon sinks.
-Earth's soil stores three times more carbon than the atmosphere, and "plants and soils in terrestrial ecosystems currently absorb the equivalent of ~20% of anthropogenic greenhouse gas emissions measured in CO2 equivalents."
+Earth's soil stores three times more carbon than the atmosphere,318 and "plants and soils in terrestrial ecosystems currently absorb the equivalent of ~20 percent of anthropogenic greenhouse gas emissions measured in carbon dioxide equivalents."319

-By some estimates, natural climate solutions "can provide over one-third of the cost-effective climate mitigation needed between now and 2030 to stabilize warming to below 2°C." Many natural climate solutions also provide non-climate benefits, from improved soil heath and water quality to flood control.
+By some estimates, natural climate solutions "can provide over one-third of the cost-effective climate mitigation needed between now and 2030 to stabilize warming to below 2 degrees C."320 Many natural climate solutions also provide non-climate benefits, from improved soil heath and water quality to flood control.

 It is important to note that natural land and ocean carbon sinks will become less effective as emissions increase, according to the latest IPCC Working Group I report.
-In other words, "the proportion of emissions taken up by land and ocean decrease with increasing cumulative CO2 emissions."
+In other words, "the proportion of emissions taken up by land and ocean decrease with increasing cumulative carbon dioxide emissions."321